taskiq-python/taskiq/docs/guide/testing-taskiq.md

 from your_project.database import AsyncSession from your_project.tqk import broker

+# We use autouse, so this fixture
+# is called automatically before all tests.
 @pytest.fixture(autouse=True)
 def patch_broker_dependencies(
     session: AsyncSession
 ):
+    # Here we override function get_async_session
     broker.dependency_overrides[get_async_session] = lambda: session

     yield

+    # Here we clear the override (for something like session it is good idea)
     broker.dependency_overrides.pop(get_async_session)
 ```